-You should plan to depart on the morning of the last Friday of your residency.
+You should plan to depart by noon of the last day of your residency.
 Please refer to your invitation letter for the exact date.
-We request that you vacate studios and private living spaces no later than 11:00 a.m.
+We request that you vacate studios and private living spaces no later than 12:00 p.m.
 Your consideration of this schedule is appreciated.

-When you arrive, a PLAYA staff member will help you check into your living quarters and give you a brief orientation to the Commons building, including the kitchen, pantry, library and meeting rooms.
+When you arrive, a PLAYA staff member will help you check into your living quarters and give you a brief orientation to the campus.
 Those residents requiring a studio will also be shown their specific workspace.
-On your first evening, all residents will gather for a welcome dinner in the Commons.
-A member of PLAYA staff will join you for dinner and will be on hand to answer any questions.
-A more in-depth orientation takes place the following morning at 10:30 a.m. in the Commons.
+A more in-depth orientation takes place the following morning at 10:00 a.m. in the Commons.

 Meals & Food

 PLAYA will provide 4 group dinners during a 26-day residency, two dinners during a 12-day and 1 dinner during a 5-day residency.
 Please refer to your retreat agenda for meals provided during Workshop retreats

 Residents are expected to prepare all other meals using the food and supplies they bring with them.
 Each cabin comes equipped with its own kitchen or kitchenette.
 It is recommended that you arrive with at least enough food to feed yourself for two weeks.
 However, if you are missing an ingredient for one of your meals, PLAYA might have it on hand, so feel free to ask a staff member for assistance.